Joshua-Anderson/digiphoto-blog/chapter3/_posts/2014-12-07-self-reflective.md

 layout: post
 ---

-Over the past few month, I have grown quite a bit as a photographer.
+Over the past few months, I have grown quite a bit as a photographer.
 These are few of the pictures I think show my growth as a photographer.

 <img class="post-image" src="https://s3.amazonaws.com/xatigo/tree.jpg" alt="">